course-details-portlet

 • Experience exchange in plenary settings

 This is a multi-campus course.
-Lectures and activities will partly will be organized on all NTNU campus with active student in the course, partially online.
+TBL and lectures will be partially organized on all NTNU campus with active student in the course, and partially online.

 Further on evaluation